 The Fire is Spreading: Join the Movement Today

-If you’re looking for an awesome group of people to learn from and grow with, join the ChooseFI community today.
+Suppose you’re looking for an awesome group of people to learn from and grow with.
+Join the ChooseFI community today.
 Don’t just dip your toes in the water.
 Jump on in.

 Here are 3 quick ways to do that:

 Lastly, would you do me a huge favor?